-Type classification is an evaluation of body conformation as defined by the Breed Associations.
+Type classification is an evaluation of body conformation as defined by breed associations.
 Each breed should develop its true type cow and bull models, which are standards that ensure uniformity and accuracy in type classification.

 There is a high positive correlation between dairy character and milk yield.
-Important characters are feet and legs, the mammary system and general appearance.
+Other important characters are feet and legs, udder conformation and general appearance.
 The dairy farmer uses type classification as a management tool in breeding and selection decisions.
-Typing may be used to develop sire proofs and cow indexes.
+Records on type traits may be used to develop sire proofs and cow indexes.
+However, there is a need to harmonize type classification for all breeds.